hexdsl/dotfiles/README.md

 # Configurations for GNU/Linux

-'Fake busy'
 ![bspwm sample](https://raw.githubusercontent.com/protesilaos/dotfiles/master/bspwm-sample.png)

 Managed with GNU Stow.

 To copy these configs, either do so manually, or do the following:

 ```sh
 # Shallow clone this repo